oleks/install.py/README.rst

 Copying has the down-side that a copy may become out of date with the source.
 Some file-systems tackle this by allowing "symbolic links": files that seamlessly refer to other files.

+Symbolic links are generally available in contemporary file-systems for Unix-like operating systems and on Windows since Windows 6.0 (Vista).